docker/cli/docs/reference/commandline/login.md

 - Connecting to a remote daemon, such as a `docker-machine` provisioned `docker engine`.
 - The user is added to the `docker` group.
 This will impact the security of your system; the `docker` group is `root` equivalent.
 See [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/#docker-daemon-attack-surface) for details.
+- The Docker daemon is running as a non-root user, i.e. [rootless mode](https://docs.docker.com/engine/security/rootless/).

 You can log in to any public or private repository for which you have credentials.
 When you log in, the command stores credentials in